 Wheezing can happen to anyone.
 However, there are certain risk factors that can increase your chances of developing a wheeze.
 Hereditary illnesses, such as asthma, can run in families.

 Wheezing can also occur in:

 Tell your doctor when you experience wheezing for the first time.
-Your doctor needs to know if you are wheezing and having difficulty breathing, if your skin has a bluish tinge, or if your mental state is altered, even if it isn’t your first bout of wheezing.
+They’ll need to know if you’re wheezing and having difficulty breathing, if your skin has a bluish tinge, or if your mental state is altered.
+This information is important for them to have, even if this isn’t your first bout of wheezing.

-Complementary medicines may also help control your wheezing.
-Some herbs and supplements may improve wheezing.
-It is important that you discuss any alternative medicines with your doctor before starting them.
+Complementary medicines, such as herbs and supplements, may also help control your wheezing.
+It’s important that you discuss any alternative medicines with your doctor before starting them.

 These alternative remedies may help alleviate asthma-induced wheezing: